Definition of Transition

-Transitions are words and phrases that provide a connection between ideas, sentences and paragraphs.
+Transitions are words and phrases that provide a connection between ideas, sentences, and paragraphs.
 Transitions help to make a piece of writing flow better.
-They can turn disconnected pieces of ideas into a unified whole and prevent a reader from getting lost in the reading.
+They can turn disconnected pieces of ideas into a unified whole, and prevent a reader from getting lost in the storyline.

 Since the goal of a writer is to convey information clearly and concisely, transitions help achieve that aim by providing a logical connection between one or more sections of a piece of writing.
 Transitions usually work best when used to link one paragraph to the next, and are usually found at the beginning of the paragraph, although they can be used anywhere when needed.

-A piece of writing usually contains two elements: the order in which different parts of a discussion or argument are provided to the readers, and the relationship the writer has used to link these parts together.
-Transitions cannot be used as a substitute for good organization but they do aid in making the writing easier and clearer to follow by keeping a constant, consistent flow from one paragraph to the next.
-Some clues which show that a writer needs to use transitions:
+A piece of writing usually contains two elements: (1) the order in which different parts of a discussion or argument are provided to the readers; and (2) the relationship the writer has used to link these parts together.
+Transitions cannot be used as a substitute for good organization, but they do aid in making the writing easier and clearer to follow by keeping a constant, consistent flow from one paragraph to the next.

 - The written work is choppy, abrupt and jumpy.